iD Ventures America

 Series B in 2015

-ATS Advanced Telematic Systems GmbH, based in Berlin, Germany, specializes in software solutions for connected cars, catering to original equipment manufacturers (OEMs) and suppliers.
-As a subsidiary of HERE Global B.V., the company focuses on providing secure over-the-air (OTA) software management solutions that meet high certification standards.
-ATS leverages its extensive experience in the automotive sector to address the complexities of cloud-based backend systems and vehicle architectures.
-The company actively participates in international alliances, contributing to OTA initiatives within organizations such as GENIVI and Automotive Grade Linux (AGL).
-Through its innovative technologies, ATS aims to enhance the efficiency and safety of connected vehicle operations.
+ATS Advanced Telematic Systems GmbH, based in Berlin, Germany, specializes in developing software solutions for connected vehicles, catering to original equipment manufacturers (OEMs) and suppliers.
+The company offers secure over-the-air (OTA) software management solutions, which are essential for enabling bi-directional data transmission in automotive applications.
+With extensive experience in the automotive sector, ATS is well-versed in the complexities of cloud-based backend systems and vehicle architectures.
+As a subsidiary of HERE Global B.V., ATS plays a significant role in international automotive alliances, actively participating in initiatives such as GENIVI and Automotive Grade Linux (AGL) to advance OTA technology.

 Roominate